Germaine de Staël: Restoration and death

 Despite her increasingly ill health, de Staël returned to Paris for the winter of 1816–17, living at 40, rue des Mathurins.
 Constant argued with de Staël, who had asked him to pay off his debts to her.
 A warm friendship sprang up between de Staël and the Duke of Wellington, whom she had first met in 1814, and she used her influence with him to have the size of the Army of Occupation greatly reduced.

 De Staël became confined to her house, paralyzed since 21 February 1817 following a stroke.
 She died on 14 July 1817.
-Her deathbed conversion to Roman Catholicism, after reading Thomas à Kempis, was reported but is subject to some debate.
 Wellington remarked that, while he knew that she was greatly afraid of death, he had thought her incapable of believing in the afterlife.
-Wellington makes no mention of de Stael reading Thomas à Kempis in the quote found in Elizabeth Longford's biography of the Iron Duke.
+Wellington makes no mention of de Staël reading Thomas à Kempis in the quote found in Elizabeth Longford's biography of the Iron Duke.
 Furthermore, he reports hearsay, which may explain why two modern biographies of de Staël – Herold and Fairweather – discount the conversion entirely.
-Herold states that "her last deed in life was to reaffirm in her "Considerations, her faith in Enlightenment, freedom, and progress."
-Fairweather makes no mention of the conversion at all.
+Herold states that "her last deed in life was to reaffirm in her 'Considerations, her faith in Enlightenment, freedom, and progress'."
 Rocca survived her by little more than six months.
+The first edition of her complete works was published by his son with the publishing house Treuttel & Würtz in 1820-1821.

 Offspring

-Besides two daughters, Gustava Sofia Magdalena (born July 1787) and Gustava Hedvig (born August 1789), both died in infancy, de Staël had two sons, Ludwig August (1790–1827), Albert (1792–1813), and a daughter, Albertine, baroness Staël von Holstein (1797–1838).
-It is believed Louis, Comte de Narbonne-Lara was the father of Ludvig August and Albert, and Benjamin Constant the father of red-haired Albertine.
-With Albert de Rocca, de Staël then aged 46, had one son, the disabled Louis-Alphonse de Rocca (1812–1842), who married Marie-Louise-Antoinette de Rambuteau, daughter of Claude-Philibert Barthelot de Rambuteau, and granddaughter of De Narbonne.
-Even as she gave birth, there were fifteen people in her bedroom.
+In total, Madame de Staël had six children, who were all acknowledged by her husband (except her last son, who was born after his death).
+In all likelihood, only the first two children were actually fathered by Erik de Staël-Holstein: